lvgl/lvgl/docs/details/other-components/snapshot.rst

 Snapshot
 ========

-Snapshot provides API to take snapshot image for LVGL object together with its children.
-The image will look exactly like the object on display.
+Snapshot provides API to take snapshot image for LVGL Widget together with its children.
+The image will look exactly like the Widget on display.

 .. _snapshot_usage: